Telling your children that you have cancer can be tough. Get tips on what can help, what you can say and resources that may help.

 There are lots of books about illness and cancer for you to read with children or for older children to read for themselves.
 Books can help you to feel less alone and more in control.
 There are books and booklets about talking to children, some of which are free.

-The National Cancer Institute in the USA has a booklet available online called When your parent has cancer: A guide for teens.
+The National Cancer Institute in the USA has a booklet available online called When Your Parent Has Cancer: A Guide for Teens.
 It covers what cancer is and has some information about treatment.
 You may find some helpful explanations in it that you can use when talking to children.
-Older children could read this themselves.
+Older children could read it themselves.

-If you would like to talk to someone outside your own friends and family, you can phone the Cancer research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
+If you would like to talk to someone outside your own friends and family, you can phone the Cancer research UK nurses.